covidestim/dbstan/README.md

 tbl(conn, in_schema('stanfit', 'summary')) %>% filter(id == I(id))
 ```

-This makes it significantly easier to share `stanfit` objects, as well as run
-analyses across multiple `stanfit` objects.
-That's traditionally difficult
-to do when working with large objects representing the results from models
-that are complex or require large numbers of iterations to effectively sample
+This helps avoid situations where:

+- Multiple researchers have to swap RDS archives back and forth to exchange
+  results.
+  *Now, you can just write queries against a database to get the results*

+- Researchers want to do analysis across multiple (possibly many) sampled runs,
-from, because it's tricky to store them in RAM or otherwise keep track of
+  but don't have enough RAM to do so, or don't want to keep track of various
-slimmed-down representations of the `stanfit` object across many different
+  slimmed-down representations of the original `stanfit` object.
-`.RDS` archives.
+  *Now, you can have the RDBMS do the heavy lifting, and enjoy a schema that
+  doesn't care if you add or subtract parameters from your model*

+- Researchers are using a computing cluster and want to avoid shuffling
+  around tons of RDS files, running out of space on either the cluster or their
+  dev machine, etc.
+  *Now, the cluster can just `INSERT` the `stanfit` object and move onto the
+  next task, without the need to write to disk.*

 Tested with Postgres 14.2, but it should work with many other SQL-based
 databases.

+Note: **dbstan currently does not save the** *`@sims`* **slot, which contains
+the raw samples.
+This will be supported in the future.**

 ## Get up and running

 1. Execute `init.sql` against your database, which CREATEs a `"stanfit"` schema
    in your database and CREATEs all tables.
+We recommend reading `init.sql` first.

+   If you're just testing out `dbstan`, you could use a SQLite db for this.

 2. Make sure you can connect to the database using [`DBI::dbConnect()`][dbconnect].